What Is Improvement for Your Aviation SMS Implementation?

 - They don’t quite understand what leading indicators are and what leading indicator metrics look like.

-If any of the bullet points above sounds familiar, don’t worry.
+If any of the bullet points above sound familiar, don’t worry.
 You don’t need a huge repository of leading indicators for them to be useful.
 Start small.
-Choose a few metrics from our list of aviation SMS leading indicators that are applicable to your company and are within your aviation SMS' data management capabilities to easily monitor.
+Choose a few metrics from our list of aviation SMS leading indicators that apply to your company and are within your aviation SMS data management capabilities to easily monitor.

 Choosing just a few metrics in the right area of your aviation SMS such as relating preparedness or teamwork, can immediately help you understand the organizational weakness in either implemented risk controls or your risk management processes.
 See our list below and choose several metrics now.

 3 – Use Data-Based Hazard Identification Training